-During execution, batch-processing applications typically cycle through different phases, most prominently, a map phase and a reduce phase; between the two phases, a shuffling operation is performed, a phase where the results from the mappers are communicated to the reducers.
-Since the shuffling phase can constitute a non-negligible part of the overall runtime [8], and since concurrent network transmissions can introduce interference and performance unpredictability [37], it is important to provide explicit minimal bandwidth guarantees [25].
-In particular, we model the virtual network connecting the virtual machines as a virtual cluster [5], [25], [34]; however, we extend this model with a notion of data-locality.
-In particular, we distinguish between the bandwidth needed between the assigned chunk and virtual machines (b_1) and the bandwidth needed between two virtual machines (b_2) .
+concurrent network transmissions can introduce interference and performance unpredictability [37], it is important to provide explicit minimal bandwidth guarantees [25].
+In particular, we model the virtual network connecting the virtual machines as a virtual cluster [5, 25, 34]; however, we extend this model with a notion of data-locality.
+In particular, we distinguish between the bandwidth needed between the assigned chunk and virtual machine (b_1) and the bandwidth needed between two virtual machines (b_2) .

-B. Formal Model
+2.2.
+Formal Model

 Let us now introduce our model more formally.
-It consists of three fundamental parts: (1) the substrate network (the servers and the connecting physical network), (2) the input which needs to be processed (divided into data chunks), and (3) the virtual network (the virtual machines and the logical network connecting the machines to each other as well as to the chunks).
+The model combines three components: (1) the substrate network (the servers and the connecting physical network), (2) the input which needs to be processed (divided into data chunks), and (3) the virtual network (the virtual machines and the logical network connecting the machines to each other as well as to the chunks).